mongodb/docs/source/reference/glossary.rst

    balancer
-      An internal MongoDB process that runs in the context of a shard cluster that distributes :term:`chunks` of data amongst the shards.
+      An internal MongoDB process that runs in the context of a shard cluster that distributes :term:`chunks <chunk>` of data amongst the shards.

    fsync